mckamyk/electric-wrangler/README.md

 This is a reproduction of the electric container not running properly in wrangler's docker environment.

 > Note: you need docker running.
 You do not need a cloudflare account to test locally.
+> Idk if it matters, but I'm running on apple silicon

 ```bash
 bun i